Lessons learned from smaccGOLD – “Bye-bye dogma, hello best practice!”

 - The End is just the Beginning – Chris Nickson from Life in the Fastlane

 - Social Media and Critical Care – Salim Rezie from R.E.B.E.L EM

 - SMACCGOLD – Punk Rock, Paeds, Palliation and People – Jesse Spurr from Injectable Orange

 - (Yet more) reflections on SMACC gold – Andy from Emergency Medicine Ireland

 Our smaccGOLD Twitter FeedThe following two tabs change content below.Paramedic, educator, researcherAlan is a critical care paramedic, paramedic educator and prehospital researcher, currently working around the world as an educator and researcher.
 He has previously worked and studied across Europe, North America and the Middle East.
-He is currently completing an MSc in Critical Care in Cardiff University, Wales.
-His main interests are in care of the elderly, end-of-life care, patient safety, professionalism, immersive simulation and curriculum design.
+He holds a Graduate Certificate in Intensive Care Paramedic Studies, and an MSc in Critical Care.
+His main interests are in care of the elderly, end-of-life care, patient safety, professionalism (including role and identity), and paramedic education.

 Latest posts by Alan Batt (see all)

 - Free access: Resuscitation Today Vol 3 Issue 2 - 27/06/16

 - Free CPD at the Emergency Services Show - 23/05/16

 - Care at the Scene – Research for Ambulance Services - 17/05/16